weRbelgium/BelgiumStatistics/README.md

 ## Data
-The data of StatisticsBelgium covers the topics 'Population', 'Work/Fiscal information', 'Kadaster', the 'Census of 2011' and 'Tools'
+The data of Statistics Belgium covers the topics 'Population', 'Work/Fiscal information', 'Kadaster', the 'Census of 2011' and 'Tools'

 ![Bevolking](img/1_tcm325-268333.png)
 ![Werk](img/8_nl_g_tcm325-268329.png)